 In 2008, the Ed Robson Family branch of the Boys and Girls Club of Metro Phoenix opened its doors, and in 2015 contributions were made to Boys Hope Girls Hope of Arizona to help revitalize the Boys Hope home.

-Most recently, Robson contributed millions of dollars to his alma mater, Colorado College, for the future on campus, indoor hockey practice facility, the Ed Robson Arena, and to Arizona State University, as Founder for the new Sun Devil Football Stadium.
+Most recently, Robson contributed millions of dollars to his alma mater, Colorado College, for the future on campus, indoor hockey practice facility, the Ed Robson Arena, and to Arizona State University, as one of the Founders for the Sun Devil Football Stadium.